vinitvilla/AI-Fish-Weight-Prediction/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

+## Project status
+This project is finished since it met all of its requirements.
+So, the status of the project is COMPLETED.
+However, anybody may opt to fork this project or volunteer to add cool new features, allowing this project to continue.
+You may also submit an explicit request to be this project's maintainers.

 ## License
 As of now NONE.